SM City Dasmariñas: Expansion and renovation

 The primary feature of SM City Dasmariñas’ expansion and renovation is the five-level new structure that has risen at the northwest end of the existing mall.
 It has a gross floor area of 36,486 m2 that offers not only three levels of retail spaces, but also two levels of space for BPO offices.
 The new annex was opened on December 12, 2011.

 Apart from the newly opened Annex, the Foodcourt at the lower ground floor in the main building was renovated.
 The cinemas were also upgraded, from lighting fixtures to new furnitures that was installed and an additional two (2) cinemas constructed making the total cinema screens to six (6).
 Additional parking spaces are up for completion at the northwest wing and southeast wing of the mall complex.
 Completing the expansion of Cavite's premiere mall is the 7-level carpark building that has risen at the back portion of the existing buildings.
 Insides the 7-level carpark building is the National University Dasmariñas located in the 6th and 7th floor of the building.
 Additional stores and restaurants were added into the lower and upper ground floors of the carpark building.

+Two Director's Club cinemas will be opening on September 3, 2025 at the former Cinema 4.

 The Annex

-The Annex was opened last December 12, 2011, a 5-storey building that boasts of over 36,486 square meters of floor space.
+The Annex was opened on December 12, 2011, a 5-storey building that boasts of over 36,486 square meters of floor space.
 It has the biggest gross leasable area and the first ever mall expansion project in the south Luzon region.

 The Annex features a generous entrance plaza: high curtain glass has been installed to enable to see the mall's activity inside.
 A fan-like machine had been installed at the ceiling.
 Furthermore, it features more than 100 shops.

 The Annex is divided into five floors.
 The first 2 upper floors are devoted for BPO offices.
 New York-based business process outsourcing iQor occupied the entire 4th and 5th floors.
 The entire 3rd floor of the annex building (2nd Floor) is the Cyberzone area.
 The 2nd and 1st floors of the annex building (Upper Ground Floor and Lower Ground Floor) houses a wide range of more upscale retail shops and several restaurants.

 Incidents

 September 2010 robbery

-On September 6, 2010, two security guards and one saleslady were injured as five armed men robbed the mall's BDO branch and a Musical Instrument Shop.
+On September 6, 2010, two guards and one saleslady were injured as five armed men robbed the mall's BDO branch and a Musical Instrument Shop.
 After the incident, the mall was closed.
 The mall and the bank resumed its normal operation the following day.